aiXander/StyleGAN-Resolution-Convertor/README.md

 start finetuning it towards eg 1024 resolution because the variable names in the computation graph are different.

 ## Work-around by editing variable dicts
-This simply script loads a small StyleGAN model and changes to variable dict so that the weights can be copied into a larger model for finetuning towards a higher resolution.
+This simply script loads a small StyleGAN model and changes the variable dict so that the weights can be copied into a larger model for finetuning towards a higher resolution.

 ## There are two options:
   1. Set a target resolution (eg 1024) and initialize a target network from scratch using random initialization